-His mother Maud was a militant woman suffragist.
-She was also a very successful commercial illustrator, some years she made more money than her husband, a cardiopulmonary surgeon.
+Humphrey Bogart’s mother Maud was a militant woman suffragist.
+She was also a very successful commercial illustrator.
+Some years she made more money than her husband, a cardiopulmonary surgeon.

 Bogie is distantly related to the late Princess Diana, through her American relations.

 Although he took his enlistment in the United States Navy in 1918 seriously, he seemed to have had a good time during the war, describing it as: ‘At eighteen, war was great stuff.
 Paris!
 Sexy French girls!
 Hot damn!’